snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 <p style="text-align: center;"> Tim Wescott, PID Without a PhD </p>

-So with that ressuring message I started off with my quest to tune a fast-acting controller.
+With this reassurance I started off with my tuning quest.
 However, changing the values, waiting for the program to upload, observing the results, and repeating, was a very time consuming and tedious activity.

 The solution?
 Change the values in real time!
 So I acquired an "unused" tv-remote, and I was lucky enough to have an infrared sensor hanging around.

 <img src="/assets/images/infrared.jpg" alt="">

-Now PID gains could be changed in real time without having to re-upload the entire program, cutting a 60 second process down to a fraciton of a second.
-It also injected a dose of fun into the tuning process.
+After hooking them up to my Arduino, PID gains could be changed in real time without having to re-upload the entire program, cutting a 60 second process down to a fraciton of a second.
+It also injected a dose of fun.

 I used the following resources in this section:
 - Instrumentation & Control Systems, 2nd Ed, William Bolton